davebenson/doom4-walkthrough/README.md

 ## Mission 7: Post Upper Gore Nest

-Argent Cell:  Looking back the way you came, you should see a plateau at your elevation: it is easy to get to.
+Argent Cell #1:  Looking back the way you came, you should see a plateau at your elevation: it is easy to get to.
 Once there, look down at see the Argent Cell: drop down to it and choose your powerup.

 Go back to the site of the Gore Nest, and enter the door.

 There is a Pinkie Corpse holding the Yellow Guard Corpse.
 You can interact with it to get the Keycard.

 There's also a secret here.
 Look up for a bloody ledge in the ceiling at the left of the room on entry.
-Find Secret #???, "Baron of Hell Model, Patriotguy".
+Find Secret #1, "Baron of Hell Model, Patriotguy".

 Return to get the Yellow Keycard, watch the holographic replay, and use the Yellow Door.